zzaia/zzaia-trio-coffee-shop/CoffeeShop/docs/order/order-architecture.md

 - Policies checking for claims, based on the role customer or manager

 ## Exposed end-points
-- Rest API exposed using the FastAPI
+- REST API exposed using ASP.NET Core Minimal API with Swagger documentation
-- Exposed end-points using the Dapr
+- Service invocation endpoints exposed using Dapr

 ## Mapping
 - Classes must be mapped using the Mapster